sriramcu/anatomy_detection_neural_networks_comparison/README.md

 # Anatomy Detection using Deep Learning Techniques

-An project used for Anatomy Detection Using Deep Learning.
+A project used for Anatomy Detection in Endoscopy Using Deep Learning.
 Compares the performance of various neural networks and hyperparameters on a six class classification problem.
 The custom preprocessing (as explained in this README) is loosely based off of the MAPGI [^1] algorithm, [link to the research paper](./materials/cogan2019.pdf)

 The methodology and results of this work is described [in this powerpoint presentation](./materials/AnatomyDetection_Inceptionv4_cogan.pptx)